Women found a different way

-"We often think that we still lack specialist knowledge instead of looking at our successes and simply getting started with the money," says the management consultant, who sees the reasons for the lower earnings of many women: "Men simply have more experience and are very focused on making sales, while women often ask less for the same performance. ” Above all, it can help that women also support each other - says Lezius, who campaigns for the Business and Professional Woman Germany eV, a network for working women.
+"We often think that we still lack specialist knowledge instead of looking at our successes and simply getting started with the money," says the management consultant, who sees the reasons for the lower earnings of many women: "Men simply have more experience and are very focused on making sales, while women often ask less for the same performance. ” Above all, it can help that women also support each other - said Lezius, who campaigns among other things for Business and Professional Woman Germany eV, a network for working women.

 Self-confidence: Women have to be more confident

-The young entrepreneur sees no difficulties in asserting herself in the IT male domain: "Of course there are men who are not used to a boss, but you have to take the sayings loosely or show limits," she reports.
+The young entrepreneur sees no difficulties in asserting herself in the IT male domain: "Of course there are men who are not used to a boss, but the slogans have to be taken lightly or show limits," she reports.
 Snapping around snapped, however, have little Sense “And over time, competence wins.”
 This is the plus point of the industrial engineering graduate anyway: “People notice straight away that I'm involved in the topic.
 It shows how important good training is. ”

 In addition, she can also show off her typically feminine strengths in everyday business: “When I negotiate, I listen first and try to find the right point at the crucial moment.
-And in the office I often smell problems in time, ”says Bleil, but makes it clear:“ Even as a boss, you have to accept that not everyone likes you. ” If anything, it was the female weakness: "For women it is important who likes them, for men it is more important how successful they are - and everyone sets their priorities here."
+And in the office I often smell problems in time, ”says Bleil, but makes it clear:“ Even as a boss, you have to accept that not everyone likes you. ” If anything, it was the female weakness: "For women, whoever likes them is important, for men it is more important how successful they are - and everyone sets their priorities here."